MaidDragonTohru/The-Scribe/README.md

 `rl; randscene; randlocation; randomlocation`: Generates a random location description, using one adjective and one location type.

 `rm; randmove; randommove <"physical"> (or) <"special"> (or) <"status"> (or/and) <Pokémon type>`: Generates a random move based on the parameters used.
 For instance: ";rm grass, physical" can return the move "Needle Arm".

-`setpoll <[Strawpoll][4] link>`: This command will set the specified [Strawpoll][4] poll as the current poll in the `setpoll` so that `poll` can list the poll that's been set in the `setpoll`.
-Geez!
-That's a lot of polls!

-`endpoll`: Ends the poll that was set by the `setpoll` command, preventing it from being accessed by the `poll` command.
-It'll also link back to the respective results page for that poll.
-This is why the poll needs to be a [Strawpoll][4] link.

-`rmpoll`: Removes the poll from the `poll` command without actually 'ending' it, sparing people the confusion and the large, obnoxious bold. .w.'

 `voice`: Explains to the room how they can become a voice.